pragmaticpandy/kotlinadventofcode/readme.md

 If you've forked this and want to write your own implementations, delete all the `YYYY-DD*` implementation files except one, and similarly all the test files except one.
 Rename the classes you kept to the day you want to start with.
-Put your own AoC input in the implementation file and the following somewhere in the test class body:
+Put your own AoC input in the implementation file and put the following somewhere in the test class body:
 ```kotlin

     // DO NOT DELETE.
 Part 1 placeholder.
 To populate, verify solution on AoC then `./ka continue`